 - provides starting torque and

-Thus, under normal running conditions, damper winding does not carry any current.
+Thus, under normal running conditions, damper winding in synchronous machine does not carry any current.

 Hunting in Synchronous Motor

-This angle is known as load angle or torque angle.
-This backward shift of rotor is essential for developing motor torque.
+This angle is known as the load angle or torque angle.
+This backward shift of the rotor is essential for developing motor torque.

-As the load on the motor is increased, the backward shift of rotor poles increases by a larger angle but rotor poles still continue to run synchronously.
+As the load on the motor is increased, the backward shift of rotor poles increases by a larger angle, but rotor poles still continue to run synchronously.
 The value of load angle δ depends on the load carried by the motor.
-This load angle also controls stator current.
+This load angle also controls the stator current.

-Greater will be the value of δ, higher will be the value of stator armature current.
-It is so because motor needs more input power to carry the increased load.
-It too much load is put on a synchronous motor, the rotor will be pulled out of synchronism after which it will stop.
+Greater will be the value of δ; higher will be the value of stator armature current.
+It is so because the motor needs more input power to carry the increased load.
+If too much load is put on a synchronous motor, the rotor will be pulled out of synchronism, and it will stop.

-It the load on the motor is increased gradually, then the rotor goes to new position smoothly.
-But if the motor load is changed suddenly then the rotor cannot its new position corresponding to the new value of δ smoothly.
-Due to the inertia of the rotor, rotor oscillates around its correct position for some time before adjusting to the correct position.
-This is known as hunting of synchronous motor.
+If the load on the motor is increased gradually, then the rotor goes to a new position smoothly.
+But if the motor load is changed suddenly, then the rotor cannot get its new position corresponding to the new value of δ smoothly.
+Due to inertia, the rotor oscillates around its correct position for some time before coming to the correct position.
+It is known as hunting in synchronous motor.

-- rotor swings about its new position due to inertia
+- If the load changes are frequent, then the rotor swings about its new position due to inertial.

 Damper Winding in Synchronous Generator